bts1991/study/Machine Learning/reinforcement_learning.md

     - (→ Evaluate policy → Improve policy → Evaluate policy → Improve policy → Evaluate policy → Improve policy)
   - If improvements stop
     - $$q_{\pi} (s,\pi'(s))=\max_{a\in A} q_\pi(s,a)=q_\pi(s, \pi(s)) = v_\pi(s)$$
-    - Bellman optimalicy eqation has been satisfred
+    - Bellman optimality eqation has been satisfied
       - $$v_\pi(s) = \max_{a\in A} q_\pi(s,a)$$
     - Therefore $v_\pi(s)=v_*(s)$ for all $s\in S$
     - **So $\pi$ is an optimal policy**